Janaki6/Excel_Project/README.md

 **Sales Analysis:**
 •	Sales analytics is a powerful tool for businesses, enabling them to proactively monitor and assess their sales activities and overall performance.
-•	It empowers organizations to gain deeper insights into their sales processes, customer behaviours, and market dynamics, ultimately driving informed decision-making.
+•	It empowers organizations to gain deeper insights into their sales processes, customer behaviours, and market dynamics, ultimately driving informed decision-making

 **Finance Analysis:**
 •	Finance analytics serves as a fundamental pillar for organizations, to assess their financial health and performance, providing critical insights into profitability and efficiency.